szczyglis-dev/py-gpt/README.md

 - `Show code interpreter output`: If enabled, output from the code interpreter in the Assistant API will be displayed in real-time (in stream mode), Default: True.

 - `Use extra context output`: If enabled, plain text output (if available) from command results will be displayed alongside the JSON output, Default: True.

+- `Open URLs in built-in browser`: Enable this option to open all URLs in the built-in browser (Chromium) instead of an external browser.
+Default: False.

 - `Convert lists to paragraphs`: If enabled, lists (ul, ol) will be converted to paragraphs (p), Default: True.